jamesec/jamesec.github.io/o/changing_emotion.md

 And the emotion has been changed.
 And Les, both you and I know that it takes a long time for an emotion-focused therapist to train and become really efficient in being able to facilitate this change for clients.
 It is complex, yeah?

 **Leslie Greenberg**
 Yes, yes, it is complex.
 And there's a strong element of personal development.
-I mean, we talk about being present and being present to the other, which means being in the moment.
+I mean, we talk about being present and **being present to the other**, which means being in the moment.

 And you have to **have your finger on the emotional pulse, moment by moment**.
 So, this is not a conceptual process.
 It's a sensitive **attunement** and **responsiveness**, moment by moment, to what is the other feeling?